Laying a Flagstone Walkway

 Curves and flagstones of irregular shapes create a less formal look and feel, while a straight walk with squared corners and more regularly shaped flagstones suggest formality.
 Here are two options when laying out a pathway:

-straight walk.
-Lay out the perimeter of the planned pathway and drive a wooden stake into the ground at each corner.
+For straight walk: Lay out the perimeter of the planned pathway and drive a wooden stake into the ground at each corner.

-- a pair of garden hoses to lay out a curved pathway.
+- For curved path: Use a pair of garden hoses to lay out a curved pathway.
 Adjust the bends and curves in the hoses to achieve a satisfactory design before staking out and digging the pathway.

 Laying the Walkway